Tuesday 17 November 1964

 The Island Game Written by Wilfred Greatorex, Directed by George More O'Ferrell

 David Corbett (Alan Dobie) is learning to play the game

 “Why does power turn men into little boys?”
 Henry Forbes

-When the MOD expresses concern about temperature control in the cockpit, Wilder sends Henry Forbes and the VTOL out to Tripoli for low-level flight tests.
+When the Ministry of Defence expresses concern about temperature control in the VTOL cockpit, Wilder sends Henry Forbes and the VTOL out to Tripoli for low-level flight tests.
 Corbett only learns about the tests after the VTOL has returned to England, and Wilder orders Don to ensure that Forbes’ report is sent to the MOD without Corbett seeing it..

 After two episodes’ absence, Patrick Wymark returns as Wilder to play his “island game”, isolating Corbett from the information flow in an attempt to control the bid for Government funding.
 As Corbett fights back, Henry Forbes observes that he hardly looks stranded.
 Indeed it’s Wilder that’s beginning to look ragged.
 At one point, when Corbett has ignored his calls to the phone, Wilder tracks him down to one of the aircraft hangars.
 When Wilder accuses Corbett of wasting time, Corbett replies, “You’re the one who’s been driving around all morning trying to find me.”

 Wilder also attempts to neutralise Bourne (Laurence Hardy), an obstructive civil servant, “The nit-picker in chief”.
 Typically, Wilder sees Bourne’s behaviour as self-interested, telling Don that Civil Servants thrive on stalemate.
 Caution is the same for them as a big sale would be for Henderson.

 “He knows that we’ve probably got a world-beater in the VTOL.
 He knows how much I want that production contract.
 By holding things up just enough he draws attention to himself.”